Iraqi Christians in Germany have high hopes for Pope Francis' visit to their old home | DW | 05.03.2021

 "My entire family has left, apart from a few distant cousins," says Athraa Hanna (28).
 This echoes the fate of many Middle Eastern Christians in recent decades, who have seen their communities succumb to displacement and decline.

-Hanna came to Berlin as a child with her family in 2006, not long after the Iraq War.
-Today she, too, is a dental assistant.
-She sometimes visits the German Catholic parish but she goes to the Chaldean Mass every Sunday.
-"For me, it's a beautiful thing, that we speak the old language.
+Hanna came to Berlin as a child with her family in 2006, not long after the Iraq War, and now works as a dental assistant.
+She sometimes visits the German Catholic parish, but she goes to the Chaldean Mass every Sunday: "For me, it's a beautiful thing, that we speak the old language.
 There are many people who don't speak or understand it very well.
 They can't understand our bible."

 Albezo knows "how it feels to see the pope live or hear his words live."
 In 2016, he traveled from Berlin to the World Youth Day in Krakow, Poland.
 He sees Christians in Iraq as a minority that is "left alone or lonely in these times."
 And he sees the pope's visit as a sign of hope.
 Everything that happens in Iraq, he says, affects Muslims and Christians to the same degree.
 "I think that for the pope to take this step is a positive thing for us."